 If you’re new to stock investing, then it’s important to understand the basics of how to buy, sell, and trade Ford shares.
 Here’s a quick run-through of what’s involved in each.

-This process involves finding a broker and placing an order to buy Ford stock, as outlined in the steps further up this page.
+This process involves finding a broker and placing an order for Ford stock, as outlined in the steps further up this page.
 Ideally you want to time your investment when the stock’s price is low so that you can profit by selling the shares after they increase in value.

 When you sell any Ford shares you have bought, you’ll want to do so at a higher price than the one at which you bought to earn a profit.